blladnar/blladnar.github.io/_posts/2017-07-24-A-Festival-On-The-Trail.markdown

 ![photo1](/img/A Festival On The TrailPost1.JPG)

-Eventually we got to the top and had a great view of Mount Lassen.
+Eventually we got to the top and had a great view of Lassen Peak.
 We should be entering the national park in a couple of days.

 I thought we were done with snow after a totally snow free day yesterday, but we found some.
 This was at mile 1298.3.